jymcheong/ETW-tutorialSet/ETW Helper Class/README.md

 ### How to figure out which fields from which provider since there are SO MANY!!!?
 >This in my opinion is the most challenging part of ETW development.
 [Perplexity Pro](https://perplexity.ai/pro?referral_code=P3U9A1TE) is your friend...

 This helper class and the examples are organized in an object-oriented format.
-The comments within the code will explain things further, which I find more effective than writing everything in a single huge README.
+The comments within the code will explain further.

 ***